Go Back To Trail Finder

 • Provide a linkage of the Adelaide CBD to the Barossa Rail Trail, Penfield Rail Trail, Dry Creek Trail and the Little Para River Trail, Stuart O’Grady Bikeway, Port River Bikeway, Stockade Rail Trail and Tapa Martinthi Yala Trail.

-• Provides a loop trail with the Stuart O’Grady Bikeway.
+• Provide a loop with the Stuart O’Grady Bikeway.

-The Gawler Rail Trail, which will ultimately be 45km long, is a State Government long term project.
-The trail section between the Adelaide CBD and Dry Creek is substantially complete (approximately 25% of the total trail length) and several smaller sections along the remainder of the trail are being progressively completed.
-The Gawler rail trail is a rail-side trail which follows the operational Adelaide to Gawler railway line and comprises a mixture of shared use paths and bike lanes on quiet minor roads.
+The Gawler Greenway is a railside path which follows part of the suburban line to Gawler.
+The trail is a shared-use path with some on-road sections featuring sharrows.
+There is a 350 m section of compacted rubble, indicating that this is a work in progress.
+It’s a long-term state government project that will ultimately cover 45 km.
+The 14 km section between the CBD and Dry Creek described here is substantially complete and several smaller bits are being progressively completed.
+The trail follows an operational line and comprises a mixture of shared-user paths and bike lanes on quiet minor roads.
 The trail moves through a variety of landscapes such as inner urban residential areas, industrial factories, rail yards and wetlands.

 Section Guides

-Like many rail-side trails in inner city suburbs, space is limited and trails tend to follow unusual routes and signage is often not as good as it could be.
-To assist with navigation along the trail the following information is provided.
+Like many railside trails in inner-city suburbs, space is limited so shared paths tend to follow unusual routes and signage is often not as good as it could be.
+The following information is provided to help with navigation.

-• The trail commences from the Adelaide CBD on the banks of the River Torrens and adjacent to the Adelaide Railway Station.
+• The trail starts in the CBD, on the banks of the River Torrens adjacent to the Adelaide Railway Station

-• Proceed west along the River Torrens, past the Torrens Lake Weir and turn left into the pedestrian/cyclist railway underpass.
+• Proceed west along the river, past the Torrens Lake Weir and turn left into the shared-use railway underpass

-• Continue along the edge of the Torrens River, cross the high level bridge of the River, just before Port Road.
+• Continue along the edge of the River Torrens and cross the high-level bridge just before Port Rd

-• On the other side of the river continue straight on, using the bridge to cross over the Outer Harbor railway line.
-Follow the path to the left and then turn right, and then turn right again when the path gets to Park Terrace.
+• On the other side of the river, continue straight on, using the bridge to cross over the Outer Harbor Line.
+Follow the path to the left and turn right, then right again when the path gets to Park Tce

 • Follow the trail as it slowly curves to the right through the parklands until it reaches the railway line.
-Use the crossing to cross the line and follow the trail to the left which passes the former North Adelaide Railway station.
-Just past the station car park, take the trail to the left and follow the rail line.
+Use the crossing to cross the line and follow the trail to the left which passes the former North Adelaide Station.
+Just past the station car park, take the trail to the left and follow the railway line.

-• Follow the quiet Park Terrace until it returns back to the rail line where you can cross Hawker Street.
-The streets are marked with sharrows which indicate the direction to be followed.
+• Follow quiet Park Tce until it returns to the railway line, where you can cross Hawker St. The streets are marked with sharrows indicating the direction to be followed.

-• Once over Hawker Street turn left into Gilbert Street and then left into Albert St / Gutherie Street which can be followed right through to Torrens Road.
+• Once over Hawker St, turn left into Gilbert St and then left into Albert St/Gutherie St which can be followed right through to Torrens Rd

 • Turn left at Torrens Road and use the footpath to travel a short distance down to the rail line where the trail travels under the Torrens Road overpass.
 The overpass is a good place to stop for a rest.
 There is a bike repair station under the overpass.